5 Relaxation Techniques for Stress to Calm the Mind and Body

-Individuals get anxious some time in their lives.
+Individuals get stressed or anxious some time in their lives.
 There are things and situations that can trigger this feeling such as going for a job interview, public speaking and all the rest.
-There are relaxation techniques for Anxiety that an individual can use that will make a difference.
+There are relaxation techniques for stress relief that an individual can use that will make a difference.

-For many individual’s anxieties will come and then go as a part of the normal condition of humanity.
+For many individual’s stress will come and go as a part of the normal condition of humanity.
 Whether it is an occasional or constant affliction, dealing with stress, depression or anxiety is highly important.

-Anxiety is often characterized by a general sense of nervousness and unease and has negative impacts on daily life.
-Individuals feel anxiety or fear in many life events, as well as senses trepidation of impending disasters.
-Individuals suffering from anxiety feel tired, troubled, irritable and isolated.
+Stress is often characterized by a general sense of nervousness and unease and has negative impacts on daily life.
+Individuals feel anxiety or stress in many life events, as well as senses trepidation of impending disasters.
+Individuals suffering from stress feel tired, troubled, irritable and isolated.
 This can be a serious problem especially if left untreated.

 Individuals are usually prescribed with drugs and particular medications to combat anxiety and stress.
 Medications are not preferred and carry with them unwanted side effects.
-Relaxation techniques for anxiety are therefore often preferred.
-These relaxation techniques come in varieties of flavors, but the following 5 relaxation techniques are proven to be effective for anxiety.
+Relaxation techniques for stress are therefore often preferred.
+These relaxation techniques come in varieties of flavors, but the following 5 relaxation techniques are proven to be effective for stress

 Progressive Relaxation Technique